 HRW, “Flooding South Lebanon: Israel’s Use of Cluster Munitions in Lebanon in July and August 2006,” Vol. 20, No. 2(E), February 2008, p.
 27.

 Stockholm International Peace Research Institute (SIPRI), “Arms Transfers Database.”
 Recipient report for Azerbaijan for the period 1950–2011, generated on 15 May 2012.
 According to SIPRI, the Azerbaijani designation for the Lynx multiple rocket launchers are Dolu-1, Leysan, and Shimsek.

-It also exported EXTRA surface-to-surface missile system to Azerbaijan and Kazakhstan, but it is not known if ammunition containing submunitions were included in these deals.
+Israel also exported the EXTRA missile system to Azerbaijan and Kazakhstan, but it is not known if submunitions were included in these deals.
 SIPRI, “Arms Transfers Database.”
 Recipient report for Israel for the period 1950–2011, generated on 6 June 2012.

-“The Ministry of Defense of Venezuela destroys cluster bombs” (“El Ministerio de la Defensa de Venezuela destruye bombas de racimo”), Infodefensa.com, 26 August 2011.
+‘‘El Ministerio de la Defensa de Venezuela destruye bombas de racimo’’ (“The Ministry of Defense of Venezuela destroys cluster bombs”), Infodefensa.com, 26 August 2011.